Stuffed Breakfast Biscuits

-- Cheese: Shredded Colby Jack cheese works great for these, it’s mild and melts well.
-Other cheeses will work too, try sharp cheddar, pepper jack, or swiss.
+- Cheese: Shredded Colby Jack cheese works great for these; it’s mild and melts well.
+Other cheeses will work: sharp cheddar, pepper jack, or Swiss are good choices.

 - You’ll also be making an easy egg wash by whisking together eggs and milk.
-Brushing this on the top of the biscuits will make them beautifully golden brown!
+Brushing this on the top of the biscuits makes them beautifully golden brown!

 How to make them